Information on the legal requirements for marriage and how to arrange a ceremony.

 - The marriage or civil partnership certificate for couples renewing their vows.

-No. Each person needs to give their own notice of marriage.
+No. Each person needs to give their own notice of marriage or civil ceremony.

 Personal information which you are required by law to provide for a registration will be kept by the relevant local registration officer.
 The local registration officer to whom you supply information will also send a copy of this information to the General Register Office for England and Wales so that a central record of all registrations can be maintained.